mrpappas/lab-rat/Organization/Partners/Orora Technlogies.md

 ### SAFIRE Gen 2

 SAFIRE Gen 2 satellites are based on an enlarged 6U CubeSat version of [[Spire Global]]'s [[Spire Global#Space Systems#Lemur-2|Lemur-2]] cubesat and feature customized experiments additionally to the standard Lemur payload.
-They carries OroraTech’s unique and proprietary thermal-infrared camera and data processing unit designed to detect fires and transmit the data using [[Spire Global]]’s satellite and ground network.
+They carries OroraTech’s unique and proprietary thermal-infrared camera (developed in partnership with [Kampf Telescope Optics](https://www.ktoptics.de/))and data processing unit designed to detect fires and transmit the data using [[Spire Global]]’s satellite and ground network.
 The technology will help identify and monitor the areas at risk of wildfires and enable early detection of wildfire hotspots.

 | Spec            | Value             |
 | --------------- | ----------------- |